Chris Pizzello/Invision/AP and Amazon

 10 Celebrities You Didn't Realize Had Their Own Barbie Doll

-Mattel Barbies are way more than just children's toys.
-They have become valuable collectibles over the years, especially with some of the special edition dolls that Mattel has released.
-There are literally Barbie collectors who spend hours and hours scouring eBay looking for specialty dolls to add to their extensive collections, and we can only assume that some of the many celebrity Barbie dolls that have been released are on their radar.
+Mattel's Barbie dolls are more than just children's toys.
+They have become valuable collectibles over the years, especially with some of the special edition dolls that the toy giant has released.
+There are devoted Barbie collectors who spend hours and hours scouring eBay looking for specialty dolls to add to their extensive collections, and we can only assume that some of the many celebrity Barbie dolls that have been released are on their wish lists.

-There are seriously Barbies of the most random array of celebrities as well as fictional characters from TV and film.
-From Disney's Mary Poppins to Sandy from Grease to the vampires in Twilight and Katniss Everdeen from The Hunger Games, you can really find anyone in doll form.
+There are Barbies of the most random array of celebrities as well as fictional characters from music, television and film.
+From Disney's Mary Poppins and Sandy from Grease to the vampires in Twilight and Katniss Everdeen from The Hunger Games, you can find seemingly anyone in doll form.
 Some of the most notable stars that have their own dolls include Cher, Barbra Streisand, Audrey Hepburn and more modern names like Nicki Minaj and Jennifer Lopez.
-There's even a Heidi Klum fashion doll.
+There's even a Heidi Klum fashion doll for fans of America's Got Talent.

-But we've rounded up 10 celebs who you might not have realized have their very own Barbie as well.
+Below are 10 of the numerous celebrities who you might not have realized have their very own Barbie.

 1. Elizabeth Taylor

-As an iconic actress, not only does Liz Taylor have her own Barbie, but she has her own collection.
-She has a Cleopatra doll, the White Diamonds as pictured above, a Father of the Bride wedding doll, the Violet Eyes doll, and the Elizabeth Taylor doll in a violet evening gown to match her famously violet eyes.
+Not only does Liz Taylor have her own Barbie, but she has her own collection.
+She has a Cleopatra doll, the White Diamonds fragrance-inspired one pictured above, a Father of the Bride wedding doll, the violet eyes doll and a doll in a violet evening gown to match her famously violet eyes.

 2. Ree Drummond

-Honestly, the Barbie re-creation of the Food Network star The Pioneer Woman is really well done.
-Even her colorful little doll kitchen looks exactly like the real line of kitchen products Drummond created that are available for purchase.
+The best Barbies come with an array of fantastically plastic accessories— a plus for this re re-creation of The Pioneer Woman herself.
+Her colorful doll kitchen looks exactly like the real line of kitchen products Ree Drummond created that are available for purchase.

 3. Dolly Parton

-Country queen Dolly Parton had to have her own barbie right?
-After all, she has an album called Backwoods Barbie.
+Few embody the Mattel creation's spirit and look quite like the singer-songwriter behind Backwoods Barbie.
 She has a few models available on Amazon or eBay, but we're partial to this version in the red checkered dress.
-Her platinum blonde hair is just as big as the real deal too.
+Her platinum blonde hair is just as big as the real deal, too.
+Note that these 1996 dolls aren't part of the Barbie line, which allows for a very Dollyesque head sculpt.

 4. Reba McEntire